fractaloop/pallet-storm/README.markdown

 # How it fits together

 The cluster configuration lives in conf/*.yaml.
-If you want to change the size of clusters then do it in those files and reconverge `lein pallet converge`
+If you want to change the size of clusters then do it in those files and reconverge `lein pallet converge cc.iterator.groups.storm/storm-group-spec 1`